surmwill/TapAlerter/README.md

-Alerts me when the weathers getting really cold so I can turn on my taps and my pipes won't freeze.
+Using firebase cloud functions, sends me a notification if tomorrow's low drops below a certain temperature.
+Then I can turn on my taps so the pipes don't freeze.